Polyvinyl-Records/polyvinyl-records/artist_page.md

 ## Tour Dates & Songkick Artist ID
 The Tour section on each Artist page as well as the main Tour section of the website, pulls in tour dates based on the Songkick Artist ID.

-In the Artist edit view, you can add "Songkick Artist ID"under **Extra Information**.
+In the Artist edit view, you can add "Songkick Artist ID" under **Extra Information**.
 You can find the artist Songkick Artist ID in the URL of their Songkick page

 **Example:** ``https://www.songkick.com/artists/8490418-katy-kirby``. <br>
 The Songkick Artist ID is: **8490418**